wdmwkang/deep_learning_basics/chapter_01/README.md

-# Chapter 1: Hello Python
+# Chapter 1 : Hello Python
-This folder contains Python scripts implementing Python from Chapter 1.
+This folder contains Python scripts implementing Basic of Python from Chapter 01.
 - man.py: Initializing class and creating methods and instances.
 - matplotlib1.py: Drawing a simple graph with the pyplot module in matplotlib.
 - matplotlib2.py: Displaying images in a pyplot.